alem-platform/backend/RSSHub/README.md

 For your own growth _(Future opportunities)_:

-- Add support for multiple users and allow each to subscribe to different feeds
 - Implement a Web API for external access
 - Add a Telegram bot to notify users about new articles